Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 # Genetic architecture of a pollinator shift and its fate in secondary contact zones in two *Petunia* plant species

-Bioinformatic analyses performed in the experiments for the publication about the genetic basis of pollination syndromes in Petunia axillaris and P. exserta.
+Bioinformatic analyses performed in the experiments for the publication about the genetic basis of pollination syndromes in *Petunia axillaris* and *P. exserta*.

 **Add ref to paper**